medic/cht-user-management/README.md

 contact | Has the attributes from `contact_properties.property_name` lineage | Has the attributes from `hierarchy.property_name`

-#### Superset Configuration
+## Superset Integration

 The CHT User Management Tool supports integration with Apache Superset, allowing automatic user creation and access management in both CHT and Superset.

-The `superset_properties` object in a contact type enables Superset integration:
+### Configuration

+- To enable Superset integration for a contact type, add a `superset` property to the contact type in your `config.json`.
+- The `contact_properties` array **must include an `email` property with `"required": true`**.
+- Example:

 ```json
 {